viamrobotics/docs/docs/appendix/apis/services/motion.md

 Because the motion service is enabled by default, you don't give it a `"name"` while configuring it.
 Use the name `"builtin"` to access the built-in motion service in your code with methods like [`FromRobot()`](/appendix/apis/services/motion/#fromrobot) that require a `ResourceName`.

-Be sure to import the motion package for the SDK you are using:
+Import the motion package for the SDK you are using:

 {{< tabs >}}
 {{% tab name="Python" %}}